markwoodhall/vim-figwheel/README.md

 ### Start Figwheel from vim.
   * `:FigwheelStart` will start the default cljsbuild.
-  * `:FigwheelStart dev devcards` will start the cljsbuilds defined with the "dev" and "devcards" ids.
+  * `:FigwheelStart dev, devcards` will start the cljsbuilds defined with the "dev" and "devcards" ids.

+Not the space between "dev," and "devcards" above.
+When specifying multiple builds to suitable functions they should always follow this format.
+For now.

 ![FigwheelStart image](http://i.imgur.com/rISbtXw.png)